 Deputy Vice-Chancellor (Research, Innovation and External Relations)

 Whilst at the University of Manchester, he was also the Executive Director of the Economic and Social Research Council (ESRC) Centre for Research in Innovation and Competition (CRIC) and the Manchester Institute of Innovation Research (MIoIR) at the Alliance Manchester Business School where he also held the Eddie Davies Chair of Entrepreneurship and Innovation.
-Jeremy has undertaken research for the ESRC and other UKRI Research Councils, as well as the European Commission, OECD, the World Bank and UK and international government departments.
+Jeremy has undertaken research for the ESRC and other UKRI Research Councils, as well as the European Commission, OECD, the UN, the World Bank and UK and international government departments and agencies.

 Executive assistant email: prenita.jonson@port.ac.uk